 The two recognizable figures are David H Petraeus and Jennifer Miro (of The Nuns).
 Obviously the head of the CIA doesn't collaborate in artistic explorations ...Read more>

 The painting I am working on is one of those 'gateway' images that set a tone for the following paintings.
 I am immersed in an usual combination of music to get into it.
-Combining 70s punks and disco in the laboratory ...Read more>
+Combining 70s punks and disco in the laboratory scenes with ...Read more>

 The Sun, the helios , its affect on Earth is a particular area of study called heliophysics .
 And NASA have quite a bit of this research on it's education websites.
 Solar flares have become an area of my interest lately.
 It is ...Read more>